 Sponsorships represent a key channel of revenue for the industry, currently the largest at roughly 40% in 2018 according to Newzoo.
+In 2019, sponsorships generated $456.7 million.
 For endemic brands, sponsorships have an amplified effect.
 As with any sponsorship, they help create brand awareness around the company’s products.
 The messaging is further strengthened, in most cases, when the team competes using the sponsor’s gear.
 Endemic sponsors include Razer, MSI, Bilibili, Huya, AfreecaTV, and NetEase - among several others.

 Samsung Galaxy Skin.
 Source: Samsung.